 Described by FATEA as 'atmospheric heaven' and by Bright Young Folk as 'super talented'; Threaded will take you on a journey through a roller coaster of emotions and musical imagery, with copious amounts of reflection and participation, and you will be left 'feeling fresh, elated and eager for more.'(Folk Radio UK).

-Alongside their usual Threaded music making, they have recently been working with Theatre company; Red Earth Theatre, on their production 'Soonchild'.
-They have composed the score, and will be performing it when it tours nationally in 2019.
-Red Earth Theatre create shows which are accessible to the d/Deaf community, and research into how Threaded make the music accessible too is kindly supported by Arts Council England.
+Threaded have recently been working with theatre company; Red Earth Theatre, on their production 'Soonchild'.
+They have composed the score, and will be performing it live when it tours nationally in 2019/2020.
+Red Earth Theatre create shows which are accessible to the d/Deaf community, and research into how Threaded make the music accessible too has been kindly supported by Arts Council England.

 'They are to be greatly applauded for the entirely self-penned compositions that they have come up with, and for the most impressive breadth of style they demonstrate.'
 (R2 Rock 'n' Reel)